 |Money Orders And Counterfeit Money||$ 5,000,000||$ 15,000|

-In the event of a loss or damage to covered property, provide the claims department with the following:
+In the event of a loss or suspected loss, provide the claims department with the following:

-- Description of the property involved (including a description of how, when, and where the loss or damage occurred)
+- Description of the loss or suspected loss (including a description of how, when, and where the loss or damage occurred)

-- Notify the carrier if a law may have been broken
+- Notify the adjuster if a law may have been broken

-- Cooperate with the carrier in the investigation and settlement of the claim
+- Cooperate in the investigation and settlement of the claim

 All supplemental claim information and general claim correspondence must be sent to: